 Findings relating to our disadvantaged pupils were as follows:

-Pupils made strong progress from their starting points across the school in 2021/2022.
-EYFS, Year 1, Year 2 and Year 6 made excellent progress and attained well as shown from National Test and compared to other schools in Devon (example Year 6).
+Pupils made strong progress from their starting points across the school in 2023/2024.
+EYFS GLD was 100% (100%PP), Year 1 phonics screening 94% (100% PP) and Year 6 (94% maths, 100% reading and writing) (100% combined for PP) made excellent progress and attained well as shown from national tests and compared to other schools in Devon (example Year 6).

-Targeted approach had the greatest impact: small group work before and after school, PE teacher split classes and 1:1 tutoring sessions.
+Targeted approach had the greatest impact: small group work before and after school, PE teacher split classes and 1:1 tutoring sessions, high quality pastoral care

-Increased attendance of PP pupils.

-Lower number

-Family and pupil surveys show that they feel safe, supported and happy with the school’s offer.re improving approach.’
+Family and pupil surveys show that they feel safe, supported and happy with the school’s offer.

+The findings confirm the positive direction of our current three-year strategy.
+As a result, we are investing further in 1:1/small group interventions,.
+There will be a key focus on improving attendance through a whole-school systematic approach.’